 Wild Rumpus Halloween Parade & Spectacle

-Known as Athens' own Mardi Gras, the highly anticipated Wild Rumpus Parade & Spectacle on Saturday, October 30 is anything but ordinary.
+Known as Athens' own Mardi Gras, the highly anticipated Wild Rumpus Parade & Spectacle on Saturday, October 29 is anything but ordinary.
 The Wild Rumpus is a large-scale crowd-participation Halloween holiday, music and arts celebration in downtown Athens.
 It is one of the Southeast’s premier Halloween celebrations and one of Athens’ most-loved festivals.
-2021 is the Wild Rumpus' 13th year.
+2022 is the Wild Rumpus' 14th year.
 The Wild Rumpus is FREE to attend, and All Are Invited.
-The public is invited to dress in Halloween costume and march through the streets of “The Classic City”.
-Crowds swell to near 10,000+ and the dazzling display of hand-crafted, wildly imaginative costuming is out of this world, and a highly unique experience.
-2021 marks the event’s return to the streets after a virtual year due to Covid, and it looks to be even bigger and more fabulous than ever.
+The public is invited to dress in Halloween costumes and march through the streets of “The Classic City”.
+Crowds swell to nearly 10,000+ and the dazzling display of hand-crafted, wildly imaginative costuming is out of this world, and a highly unique experience.
+The event looks to be even bigger and more fabulous than ever.

 This massive display of creativity, promoting self-expression in a safe and inviting environment, is the perfect way to celebrate Halloween!